Aging on the Run

 October 29 The Azores.

 The plane was full of people from Cape Verde and other Azores islands.
 The Azores were colonized by Portugal.
 Like the Caribbean, people from West Africa were enslaved on plantations until there 1858.
 Sharecropping replaced chattel slavery for over a century, but today the local economy is “service” — tourism and remittances.
 Like Puerto Rico and the United States, Cape Verde has an “autonomous,” politically limbo status with Portugal.
-Like Puerto Rico, more Cape Verdeans live off-island, many of them in Massachusetts.
+Like Puerto Rico, more Cape Verdeans live off-island, and many of them live in Massachusetts.
 I learned about their life on Cape Cod at the Zion Heritage Museum in Hyannis.
 Decades ago, Cape Verdeans came to the Cape to work the cranberry harvest and clean hotels in the region.
 The people who cared for my mother during the last years of her life in a nursing home in Brewster MA were from Cape Verde.

-The lights dimmed again and conversation lulled, until someone collapsed in the aisle one seat ahead of us.
-Lights on, and every flight attendant and many passengers rushed to our area.
-The flight attendants were mellow, standing over the collapsed person, not making anyone go back to their seats; everyone improvising.
+The lights dimmed again and conversation lulled until someone collapsed in the aisle one seat ahead of us.
+Lights went on, and every flight attendant and many passengers rushed to our area.
+The flight attendants were mellow, standing over the collapsed person, not making anyone return to their seats; everyone improvising.
 Since most people on the plane were older folks I assumed one of us went down, but the man who eventually came up from the floor was young and buff.
 He had hurt his head, so a committee of passengers and flight attendants watched over him.
 When it seemed clear he was ok, they began joking about getting him a life vest and parachute and letting him fend for himself.
 That much I understood.

-October 30-November 1 Lisbao
+October 30-November 1 Lisboa

 We had landed just around the corner from our place but we circled it several times before climbing four flights of stairs.
 We attempted to break into the wrong room, waking up a young man in his boxers who offered only a pained expression to our apologies.

-The apartment was advertised as having a river view and that it did.
+The apartment was advertised as having a river view and it did.
 In front of the river were two major construction sites.
 We amused ourselves watching their rapid progress.
 Soon there will be high rises to look at instead of the river.
-We did laundry three times during out thirty-six hour stay, bringing pants and shirts in and out of the balcony as the rain came and went.
+We did laundry three times during out thirty-six-hour stay, bringing pants and shirts in and out of the balcony as the rain came and went.

-In addition to the FREE GAZA tags, I saw a small Jewish star and the words in English: “bring home the hostages.English is everywhere, in the graffiti, the advertisements, instructions, labels.
+In addition to the FREE GAZA tags, I saw a small Jewish star and the words, “Bring home the hostages.”
+English is everywhere, in graffiti, advertisements, and instructions.
 We go grocery shopping and buy peanut butter.
 The entire label is in English.
-Is PB the quintessential USA food?
-We have three delicious meals that cater to our diets then pick up eggs, granola, soy milk, rice cakes and fruit for a few cheap meals.
-Eating out is expensive in Lisbao.
+We have three delicious meals that cater to our diets then pick up eggs, granola, soy milk, rice cakes, and fruit for a few cheap meals.
+Eating out is expensive in Lisbon.
+The homeless population is not nearly as visible or large as Minneapolis.
+There must be a more robust safety net here.

 On the 31st, we fall asleep early and then wake up at midnight.
-I take the steps down from the loft where our bed is, and go out onto the balcony.
+I take the steps down from the loft where our bed is and go out onto the balcony.
 The roads are teaming with full-grown witches and warlocks.
-Halloween is not a commercial holiday like it is in the US with decorations in every store, but apparently adults do party on this night.
+Halloween is not a commercial holiday like it is in the US with decorations in every store, but apparently, adults do party on this night.

 Making Armação de Pêra home

 We walked 9.5 miles, and climbed 25 flights of stairs, tramping back and forth, from our apartment to the farmer’s market, the shoe store for sandals, and Lidl’s – the big Aldi’s-like grocery-plus store where we found foldable yoga mats!
 Our walks were repetitive.
-The emotional affect was to make us feel at home here, in our neighborhood for this month.
+The emotional effect was to make us feel at home here, in our neighborhood for this month.

-Our apartment is a small one bedroom.
-The building reminds me of a New York apartment hi-rise, and also of Eastern European Soviet style apartments.
+Our apartment is a small one-bedroom.
+The building reminds me of a New York apartment hi-rise, and also of Eastern European Soviet-style apartments.
 Something in between.
 An elderly man sits downstairs in the afternoon.
 Sometimes his son shows up with groceries.
 An elderly woman laughs at us taking the stairs, patting our backs The best part of the apartment is our windows that open wide without screens and let in the sea air, without mosquitos or other bugs.
 We left them open all night.
 As long as I have an open window I feel great.
 The weather is 69-70 with lovely intermittent rainstorms.

 I slept.